stiglers-eponym/BeamerPresenter/README.md

 man page.

-If you start `beamerpresenter` without any arguments, it will show a file dialog in which you can pick you presentation file.
+If you start `beamerpresenter` without any arguments, it will show a file dialog in which you can pick you presentation and notes file.

 ## Features